Nevada Misdemeanor Crimes by Class and Sentences

 • aiming a gun at someone or firing a gun in a place where someone could be hurt

-• assault or battery against certain groups of victims—including officers, health care providers, school employees, and transit operators—that doesn't involve a deadly weapon or serious injury
+• assault or battery against certain groups of victims—including officers, health care providers, school employees, and transit operators

 • false imprisonment without the use of a deadly weapon